kybervpk/website/content/en/releases/checklist-for-victims-of-a-data-breach.md

 *   [Google Personal Information Removal Request Form](https://www.google.com/webmasters/tools/legal-removal-request?complaint_type=rtbf&hl=en&rd=1)
 *   [Bing Request to Block Bing Search Results In Europe](https://www.bing.com/webmaster/tools/eu-privacy-request)

-### Take care of yourself

-*   Don't panic.
-It's possible that only some of your data has been leaked.
-*   See below under "_Where to get help under crisis?_" for a list of organizations you can talk with about your issues.
-You are not alone.

 ### Other tips